code-disaster/steamworks4j/README.md

 Just use Maven to *mvn package* in the root directory to compile a jar ready to be used in your application.

+## Sample application

+`com.codedisaster.steamworks.test.SteamAPITestApplication` contains some test code which shows basic usage of the Java wrapper.

+## Debugging

+For development you need to add a text file *steam_appid.txt* to the working directory, which just contains the appID of your Steam application.

+### Prebuilt native libraries

+Building the native libraries yourself isn't required if you don't plan to *modify* the native code part of the wrapper.
+There are prebuilt versions located in the *steamworks4j/natives/libs/* folder.
+The Maven build packs them all into *steamworks4j-natives.jar* which is then bundled with the primary JAR file.

 ## Building native libraries

-### Prebuilt libraries

-Building the native libraries yourself isn't required if you only plan to *use* the wrapper.
-There are prebuilt versions included in the *steamworks4j/natives/libs/* folder.
-The Maven build packs them all into *steamworks4j-natives.jar* which is then bundled with the primary JAR file.

 ### Dependencies